QiaozheZhang/QiaozheZhang.github.io/index.md

 # Research Interests

-My research interests broadly lie in the theoretical understanding of deep learning.
-I am particularly fascinated by simple yet principled approaches that can shed light on the fundamental capabilities and limitations of modern models, and I aim to develop frameworks that bridge theory and practice—both explaining why existing methods work and guiding the design of future ones.
+My research interests broadly lie in the theoretical foundations of deep learning.
+I am particularly interested in developing simple yet principled approaches to understanding the fundamental capabilities and limitations of modern learning systems, drawing on tools from high-dimensional probability, geometry, and information theory.
+My goal is to develop frameworks that bridge theory and practice—both explaining why existing methods work and guiding the design of future ones.

 These days, I am mostly drawn by three interrelated directions: model compression and capacity, generalization, and robustness.
 These aspects are central to efficiency, reliability, and interpretability of deep learning, and I am especially interested in developing theoretical tools that help us better understand the trade-offs between them.